What Is Uncombable Hair Syndrome?

 These mutations change the shape of the hair shaft from tubular to more angular like a triangle or heart shape.
 This changes the texture, makes it harder to brush, and causes the light to reflect in a way that gives the hair a certain color.

-Your doctor will look for typical symptoms of UHS like hair color, texture, and wild growth patterns.
-They will look at the hair shaft under a microscope for the telltale triangular or kidney shape with a long groove that runs along its length.
+Hair shaft test.
+With this test, your doctor will remove a hair and look at the hair shaft (the part of the hair that sticks up from the skin) under a microscope for the telltale triangular or kidney shape with a long groove that runs along its length.

 • Use soft brushes.

-• Avoid over-brushing your hair.
+• Avoid over-brushing or over-combing your child's hair.

 In general, you won’t need treatment of any sort and the condition will go away on its own in the teen years.
+Using certain hair care techniques can help with symptoms.